flarfnug/chatgpt2text/README.md

 Customize to your preferences, but please note that I am not sure how secure this script is.
 It does not expose your API key simply by viewing the source, but please use at your own risk.

 You *must* edit generate-response.php and enter your [OpenAI API key](https://platform.openai.com/account/api-keys) instead of the placeholder or this script will not work.
+Or set an environment variable on your webserver with the API key in it.

 You *must* also edit the Fetch URL action to point at your URL.